vic-ma/howtodismantle.github.io/_posts/2026-01-22-Draw-Sign-Approve-A-New-Interactive-Drawing-Area-for-Peakboard.md

   - name: SignBoard.pbmx
     url: /assets/2026-01-22/SignBoard.pbmx
 ---
-With the release of [Peakboard version 4.1](/Peakboard-4.1-Is-Here-And-Its-a-Game-Changer.html), we now have access to a new visual control: the **drawing area.** This control lets users draw on a touchscreen device, by using a finger or a stylus.
+With the release of [Peakboard version 4.1](/Peakboard-4.1-Is-Here-And-Its-a-Game-Changer.html), we now have access to a new interactive control: the **drawing area.** This control lets users create a drawing with their finger or a stylus.

 You can use this control whenever you want the user to draw or sign something.
-You may remember the [audit app we made](/Digital-Walkaround-Inspections-Part-I-How-to-Build-an-Audit-App.html).
-That's an example of an app where we could use a drawing area to get the user to sign off on any audits they make.
+You may remember the [audit app that we made](/Digital-Walkaround-Inspections-Part-I-How-to-Build-an-Audit-App.html).
+That's the perfect example of an app that would benefit from this new control.
+For the final step of the audit process, we could make the user sign off on the audit, using a drawing area control.

 Now, let's go over how the drawing area control works and how to set it up!
 We'll create a demo app where the user can sign their name and upload the signature to Peakboard Hub.